sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/dependencies_search.md

 ### Setup

 Configure a package host connection for each kind of dependency you want to search over.
-Currently only [npm dependencies](../../integration/npm.md) are supported.

 ### Use cases